VictoriaMetrics/VictoriaMetrics/docs/README.md

      Comma-separated downsampling periods in the format 'offset:period'.
 For example, '30d:10m' instructs to leave a single sample per 10 minutes for samples older than 30 days.
 See https://docs.victoriametrics.com/#downsampling for details.
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -dryRun
-     Whether to check only -promscrape.config and then exit.
+     Whether to check config files without running VictoriaMetrics.
+The following config files are checked: -promscrape.config, -relabelConfig and -streamAggr.config.
 Unknown config entries aren't allowed in -promscrape.config by default.
 This can be changed with -promscrape.config.strictParse=false command-line flag
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default only IPv4 TCP and UDP is used -envflag.enable